SC Verl: Amateur success

 Having played at least fourth tier level since 1970, with 17 consecutive seasons in the third tier, makes SC Verl one of the most consistent top teams of Germany's amateur football.
 One of the smallest cities to field a fourth-tier football team, and together with neighbouring club SC Wiedenbrück one of only two clubs in the Regionalliga West working under amateur conditions (both players and coaches have day-time jobs), the club is without any liabilities – a direct result of a continued policy of "no credit financing".

 The club achieved mid-table finishes for their first eleven seasons in the Regionalliga West after 2008.

 Into 3.
 Liga

 In the truncated 2019–20 season, the club finished second on the points-per-game rule, but advanced to the promotion play-offs after first-placed SV Rödinghausen declined to apply for a licence to play in the 3.
 Liga.
 Verl then beat Lokomotive Leipzig on away goals to win promotion to the 3.
 Liga for the first time.

-In their first professional season, SC Verl was considered a safe bet to immediately relegate back to fourth tier.
-Instead, they played an extremely strong season and finished 7th.
-Their second season went much less smoothly, and they secured a third season only in the last match of the season, playing 1:1 against MSV Duisburg.
+In their first professional season, SC Verl performed strongly and finished 7th.
+Their second season went less smoothly, and they secured a third season only in their last match when they drew 1−1 against MSV Duisburg.